bmeares/Meerschaum/docs/mkdocs/reference/compose.md

 - **`sync`** (**required**)
   Govern the behavior of the syncing process.
 See **The `sync` Key** section below for further details.
+- **`project_name`** (*optional*)
+  The tag given to all pipes in this project.
+Defaults to the current directory.
+If you're using multiple compose files, make sure each file has a unique project name.
 - **`root_dir`** (*optional*, default `./root/`)
   A path to the root directory; see [`MRSM_ROOT_DIR`](/reference/environment/#mrsm_root_dir).
 - **`plugins_dir`** (*optional*, default `./plugins/`)